asmillie/task-manager-backend/Revised-README.md

 1. Add an API to Applications
 2. Add Custom Action to Actions Library
 3. Attach Custom Action to Login Flow
-4. Copy Auth0 Domain & Namespace to use in Configuration
+4. Copy Auth0 Domain & Namespace for use in Configuration

 ### 1. Add an API to Applications